Top 40+ Drools Interview Questions and Answers

 Ans:

 Drools is instrumental in creating personalized marketing campaigns by leveraging its rule-based engine to tailor messages and offers based on customer behavior, preferences, and demographics.
 In this context, Drools allows marketers to define rules that segment customers into specific categories or profiles, such as high-value customers, frequent buyers, or first-time visitors.
-These rules can be created using Drools Rule Language (DRL) or decision models like DMN (Decision Model and Notation), specifying conditions that trigger personalized actions or recommendations.
+These rules can be created using Drools Rule Language, specifying conditions that trigger personalized actions or recommendations.

 70. Describe the implementation of a rule-based supply chain optimization system using Drools.